typemill/typemill/content/1_getting-started/02-settings.md

 # Settings

 As of Version 1.1.3 you can edit all settings in the new authoring panel of TYPEMILL.
-Just login to your typemill installation and go to settings.
+Just visit the url `yourwebsite.com/tm/login` and go to settings after the login.
 There you can edit:

 * The system (basic settings).
 * Themes (choose themes and configure it).